alvaris924/space-invaders-webgl-app/README.md

 Though, Observer pattern is used with improved custom MessageDispatcher plugin to greatly improve decoupling, so the game can be scaled with minimal effort.

-The codebase also demonstrated the uses of LINQ, UniRX, Exception Handling to showcase the understanding of advanced coding knowledge.
+The codebase also demonstrated the uses of LINQ, UniRX, Exception Handling, etc, to showcase the understanding of advanced coding knowledge.

 All enemies, projectiles, and explosion effects are pooled with a simple PoolManager.